Conclusion: The Gateway to Feasibility

 Key Takeaways from This Playbook

 - Evidence over opinion.
-The only valid currency is Skin in the Game—time, money, or reputation.
+The only valid currency is Skin in the Game -- time, money, or reputation.
+Verbal enthusiasm is the weakest form of validation.
+Financial commitment is the strongest.
+Always push for the highest level of evidence you can get.

 The Most Common Mistake